Skip to Content

 By Mary Gilbert, CNN Meteorologist

-The hurricane, which caused the island’s power grid to crash, is the fifth major hurricane of the year in the Atlantic and the strongest this late in the year since 2020.
+Rafael’s worst wind in Cuba ended early Thursday, but rain will persist for much of the day as cleanup efforts get underway.
+The hurricane, which caused the island’s power grid to crash, was the fifth major hurricane of the year in the Atlantic and the strongest this late in the year since 2020.

 Power out across Cuba

-Rafael delivered a devastating blow as the first Category 3 hurricane to hit Cuba since Ian in 2022.
+Rafael delivered a devastating blow as the first Category 3 hurricane to hit Cuba since Ian in 2022 and the second hurricane to hit the country in recent weeks.

-The national electric system collapsed due to strong winds as Rafael approached the island, government officials said.
+The national electric system collapsed due to strong winds as Rafael approached the island, causing a nationwide blackout, government officials said Wednesday.

 Rafael is the strongest hurricane to roam the northwestern Caribbean in November since 2009, according to data from the NOAA.